President & CEO

 A native of Albany, Ga., Connie holds a Master of Science degree in Communication Disorders from the University of Oklahoma Medical Center and a Bachelor of Arts degree in Biology and Speech from Mercer University.
 She also earned an Educational Specialist degree from Georgia State University.

 As a leader nationally and in her community, Connie serves as the South Regional Representative on the National Council of Work Centers and is a past chairwoman of GATES, the Georgia Association of Training, Employment and Supports.
 She was the first woman inducted into the Rotary Club of Marietta and participated in the first class of Leadership Cobb.
-Connie is an active member of the WellStar Health System board of directors and has received awards from the National Rehabilitation Association, Atlanta Woman's Magazine, the Junior League of Cobb County and many more.
+Connie was an active member of the WellStar Health System board of directors for many years, and has received awards from the National Rehabilitation Association, Atlanta Woman's Magazine, the Junior League of Cobb County and more.

 Vice President - Corporate Communications & Development